1. What is Homespot?

 Adapted properties

-Within the new build programme, ground floor properties are designed to barrier-free standards and are suitable for wheelchair users.
-These properties will be advertised as “Adapted” and preference will be given to applicants that need the facilities provided.
+• Within the new build programme, ground floor properties are designed to barrier-free standards and are suitable for wheelchair users.
+These properties will be advertised as "Adapted" and preference will be given to applicants who need the facilities provided.

 We will let most of our houses through Homespot however, there are some exceptions and these are explained below.

-• If we need to use a property for temporary accommodation as a result of an emergency situation or to discharge our statutory duty in terms of homeless legislation.
+• If we need to use a property for temporary accommodation because of an emergency situation or to discharge our statutory duty in terms of homeless legislation.

 How long will the advertising cycle last?